python-rope/rope/docs/ropemacs.txt

 Keybinding
 ==========

-Uses almost the same keybinding as in rope.
+Uses almost the same keybinding as rope.

 =============   ============================
 Key             Action